karschsp/band-names/BAND-NAMES.md

 * The Head First Slides
 * The Heavy Bags
 * The High-Class Hobos
+* The Hotel Rugs
 * The Human Computers
 * The Humdingers
+* The Humpty Dumpty Films
+* The Idiot Tax
 * The Independence
 * The Independents
 * The Infield Fly Rules
 * The Inside Jokes
 * The Insane Asylums
 * The Iron-Ons
+* The Intelligent Elephants
 * The Jerk Cats
 * The Jills
 * The Jolly Goods